bpangburn/swingset/readme.txt

 http://sourceforge.net/projects/swingset

-For questions regarding SwingSet, send e-mail to: swingset@nqadmin.com
+For questions regarding SwingSet, send e-mail to: swingset#NO-SPAM#@pangburngroup.com

 ==============================================================================
 INSTALLATION
 ==============================================================================

-SwingSet 2.0.0 requires jre 1.5 or later.
+SwingSet 2.0.1 requires jre 1.5 or later.

 Download the latest SwingSet binary JAR file from: http://sourceforge.net/projects/swingset

-Add swingset.jar to your CLASSPATH.
-Alternatively, you can copy the jar to the the /jre/lib/ext subdirectory of your JDK (for compiling) and the /lib/ext subdirectory of your JRE (for execution).
+Add swingset JAR to your CLASSPATH.
+Alternatively, you can copy the JAR to the the /jre/lib/ext subdirectory of your JDK (for compiling) and the /lib/ext subdirectory of your JRE (for execution).

-SwingSet has been tested with J2SE 1.5.0 and 1.6.0_22, but should work with all J2SE 1.5 or later releases.
+SwingSet should work with all J2SE 1.5 or later releases.

 Note that you will also need a JDBC driver for your target database.
 If the driver is available as a JAR file, it should be added to your CLASSPATH or